-23. Coralogy IKK00317 3 SKS
+19. Coralogy IKK00317 3 SKS

-This course will teach the bioecology of corals and the establishment of coral reefs, understanding the types of hard corals, sexual and asexual reproduction of corals, coral nutrition, coral symbiosis with algae (zooxanthellae), and coral disease (coral disease).
+This course contains the bioecology of hard coral coral constituents of coral reefs that is to know the types of hard corals, sexually and asexual reproduction of corals, coral nutrition, coral symbiosis with algae (zooxanthellae) and coraldesease disease (coraldesease).